chznbaum/mernmom/_posts/2017-01-09-getting-started-with-jekyll-part-1.markdown

 If you did, great!
 Your server is working correctly.

-We're finished for today, Thursday we'll get all the dependencies needed and install Jekyll, and Monday we'll get the blog deployed!
+We're finished for today, in [Part 2](http://mernmom.com/2017/01/12/getting-started-with-jekyll-part-2.html) we'll get all the dependencies needed and install Jekyll, and Monday we'll get the blog posts and changes deployed!
 Want something to do in the meantime?
 If you have Digital Ocean, here's a useful [guide](https://www.digitalocean.com/community/tutorials/how-to-set-up-a-host-name-with-digitalocean) by [Etel Sverdlov](https://twitter.com/etelsverdlov) on setting up your domain/hostname on your server.

 Questions, comments or concerns?
 Continue the conversation on [Twitter](https://twitter.com/intent/tweet?text=%40chznbaum&url=http%3A%2F%2Fmernmom.com%2F2017%2F01%2F09%2Fgetting-started-with-jekyll-part-1.html).
 Clicking that link will open a Twitter prompt directed at me including the link to this article for your convenience.